Whenever I take my toddler out in a stroller, I want him to fall asleep! It makes the journey easier, especially as he gets bored very quickly.

 Remember to place the electronic device on an attachable strap to keep it safe.

 If you have a daily walking routine, it would be a good idea to switch up the route from time to time.
 Choose a different road or trail so your toddler can look at other sights.
 By exposing them to different environments and pointing out new things, you may be able to keep them entertained.

 You can also turn this into a fun game by asking your toddler where you should go today.
 At this stage, children love feeling involved.
 Then, when they pick their destination, they are more likely to stay calm during the journey.

-To make the stroller ride a real driving adventure for your little one, you can even buy a toy steering wheel for them.
+To make the stroller ride a real driving adventure for your little one, you can buy a toy steering wheel.

-Keeping children entertained in a stroller can be a challenge, but using the tips on this page will absolutely help!
+Keeping children entertained in a stroller can be challenging, but using the tips on this page will help!

-Toddlers in particular are a challenge because they have a need to be constantly entertained, even on stroller walks.
+Toddlers, in particular, are a challenge because they need to be constantly entertained, even on stroller walks.